httpwg/http-extensions/draft-ietf-httpbis-priority.md

-When an intermediary coalesces HTTP requests coming from multiple clients into one HTTP/2 or HTTP/3 connection going to the backend server, requests that originate from one client might have higher precedence than those coming from others.
+When an intermediary coalesces HTTP requests coming from multiple clients into one HTTP/2 or HTTP/3 connection going to the backend server, requests that originate from one client might carry priority signals indicating higher precedence than those coming from others.

 It is sometimes beneficial for the server running behind an intermediary to obey Priority header field values.
 As an example, a resource-constrained